Food Glorious Food

 The Cove Restaurant and Bar– Maenporth -Telephone:- 01326 251136 Website:- www.thecovemaenporth.co.uk

-There are loads of really great pubs here in Falmouth and the surrounding area but one stands out above the rest as it is a rather stunning ancient thatched roof establishment open all year round.
+There are loads of really great pubs here in Falmouth and the surrounding area but one stands out above the rest, Pandora’s Inn.
+It is located on the waters edge of Restronguet Creek near Mylor Bridge and is a rather stunning ancient thatched roof establishment with wood burning fires in winter and a large floating alfresco pontoon where you can dine on sunny days or sit outside and watch the large swan population and sailing boats any time of year whilst you quench your thirst.
+Best of all its open all year round.

-It is called Pandora’s Inn and is located on the waters edge of Restronguet Creek near Mylor Bridge.
 They have a really good bar menu and daily specials as well as a restaurant on the first floor.
-In the winter they have an incredible carvery on a Sunday which extends into the shoulder months and is always busy so get there early or late as there is always enough to eat just a shortage of tables inside for the ever growing demand.
-There is a floating pontoon set up with tables where you can watch the world go by from.
+In the winter they have an incredible carvery on a Sunday which extends into the shoulder months.
+It is always busy so get there early or late as there is always enough to eat just a shortage of tables inside for the ever growing demand.
 When the tide is very high it can flood the entrance to the pub and some of the tables have their feet in the water but the pub still stays open and carries on serving.
-It’s a great place to spend an afternoon or evening and its dog friendly downstairs in the pub.
+It’s a great place to spend an afternoon or evening.

 Pandora’s Inn – Restronguet Creek – Mylor Bridge – TR11 5ST.
 Telephone:- 01326 372678 Website:- www.pandorainn.com

-There are many more amazing pubs and restaurants here in Falmouth and the surrounding area so why not take a walk around the town and pop in to a restaurant that takes your fancy and book a table for dinner and pre dinner gin and tonics at the renowned Dollies Tea Room and Gin Palace in the High Street.
+There are lots of amazing pubs and restaurants here in Falmouth and the surrounding area.
+So why not take a stroll into town and pop in to a restaurant that takes your fancy, book a table for dinner and then head for a tipple or two before your table reservation at the great fun and quirky Dollies Tea Room and Wine Bar in the High Street.
+They have over 100 gins to choose from as well as other beverages served in the most original setting and if you wish from a tea pot!
+Mothers ruin!

 More Tea Vicar!